-The breaststroke kick is more technical than it might seem at first glance.
-That’s why learning its movements can sometimes be a bit difficult.
+The breaststroke kick is more technical than it may seem at first glance.

-To make it easier for you to learn this swimming technique, we have devised the following sequence of dry land exercises that you can practice at your leisure at home.
+To help you to learn this swimming technique, we have devised the following series of dry land exercises that you can practice at home at your own pace.

 Standing Single Leg Kick